WeebSearch/worker/README.md

 - Anime, episode and character information is looked up on `MAL` and `Anilist`

-- Data is given structure and saved on PostgreSQL
+- Data is given structure and saved on Postgres

-- Elasticsearch is periodically updated with new information from PostgreSQL
+- Solr is updated with new information as they get added to Postgres

 - GraphQL is used as an API to interface with Elasticsearch